 45 jaar ——————————————- 1 op 20 (5 procent)

-If you have a favorable outcome in the combined test the age risk is gone.
-However, women aged 36 and older still have the right to have an amniocentesis or chorionic villus sampling, even if there is no increased risk to the combination test.
+If you have a favorable outcome in the NIPT test the age risk is gone.
+However, women aged 36 and older still have the right to have an amniocentesis or chorionic villus sampling, even if there is no increased risk according to the NIPT test.

 Chorion Villus Biobsy